Mandatory Palestine: Jewish immigration

 During the Mandate, the Yishuv grew from one-sixth to almost one-third of the population.
 According to official records, 367,845 Jews and 33,304 non-Jews immigrated legally between 1920 and 1945.
-It was estimated that another 50–60,000 Jews and a marginal number of Arabs, the latter mostly on a seasonal basis, immigrated illegally during this period.
+It was estimated that another 50,000–60,000 Jews and a marginal number of Arabs, the latter mostly on a seasonal basis, immigrated illegally during this period.
 Immigration accounted for most of the increase of Jewish population, while the non-Jewish population increase was largely natural.
 Of the Jewish immigrants, in 1939 most had come from Germany and Czechoslovakia, but in 1940–1944 most came from Romania and Poland, with an additional 3,530 immigrants arriving from Yemen during the same period.

 Initially, Jewish immigration to Palestine met little opposition from the Palestinian Arabs.
-However, as anti-Semitism grew in Europe during the late 19th and early 20th centuries, Jewish immigration (mostly from Europe) to Palestine began to increase markedly.
+However, as antisemitism grew in Europe during the late 19th and early 20th centuries, Jewish immigration (mostly from Europe) to Palestine began to increase markedly.
 Combined with the growth of Arab nationalism in the region and increasing anti-Jewish sentiments the growth of the Jewish population created much Arab resentment.
 The British government placed limitations on Jewish immigration to Palestine.
 These quotas were controversial, particularly in the latter years of British rule, and both Arabs and Jews disliked the policy, each for their own reasons.

 Jewish immigrants were to be afforded Palestinian citizenship:

 Article 7.
 The Administration of Palestine shall be responsible for enacting a nationality law.
 There shall be included in this law provisions framed so as to facilitate the acquisition of Palestinian citizenship by Jews who take up their permanent residence in Palestine.

 Alongside Jewish immigration and colonization, Arab rural settlement expanded significantly.
 Historical geography research demonstrates that Palestinian villagers reclaimed forested areas and marginal lands, establishing new hamlets and intensifying cultivation.